About using an edger on the straps

 p1160379 med hr

-The broad arch straps of the LOTR design are finished the same way.
+The broad arch straps of the LotR design are finished the same way.
 A final thin coat of neatsfoot oil helps to lubricate the fibres of the oak-tanned cowhide, but use it sparingly.
 You can also add a small amount to your saddle soap tin when you are making a lather with water.
 This will help the oil saturate the leather more deeply.